Jnbla6/holbertonschool-printf/README.md

 ```c
 int handle_specifier(const char *format, int *i, va_list args);
 ```
+`handle_specifier()` is the core parser function used in a custom `_printf` implementation.
+It interprets format specifiers, flags, field widths, precision, and length modifiers, and dispatches printing to the correct helper function.
 ### Return Value

   * **Success:** Returns the number of characters printed (excluding the null byte used to end output to strings).